Analyzing Privacy Leakage in Machine Learning via Multiple Hypothesis Testing: A Lesson From Fano: Formalizing Data Reconstruction

 \section{Formalizing Data Reconstruction}

 To understand the semantic privacy guarantee for DP mechanisms against data reconstruction attacks, we first formally define a data reconstruction game for discrete data.
-Our formulation generalizes the membership inference game in existing literature~\citep{yeom2018privacy, humphries2020differentially}, while specializing the formulation of \cite{balle2022reconstructing} to discrete data.
+Our formulation generalizes the membership inference game in existing literature~\citep{yeom2018privacy, humphries2020differentially}, while specializing the formulation of \citet{balle2022reconstructing} to discrete data.

 \paragraph{Data reconstruction game.} Let $\mathcal{D}_\text{train} = \mathcal{D} \cup \{\mathbf{z}\}$ be the training set consisting of a \emph{public set} $\mathcal{D}$ and a \emph{private record} $\mathbf{z} = (\mathbf{x}, \mathbf{u})$, where $\mathbf{x}$ are attributes known to the adversary and $\mathbf{u}$ is unknown.
 Let $\mathcal{M}$ be the learning algorithm.
 We consider a white-box adversary with full knowledge of the public set $\mathcal{D}$ and the trained model $h = \mathcal{M}(\mathcal{D}_\text{train})$ whose objective is to infer the unknown attributes $\mathbf{u}$.
 Importantly, we assume that the unknown attribute is discrete (\emph{e.g.}, gender, race, marital status) and can take on $M$ values $\mathbf{u}_1,\ldots,\mathbf{u}_M$.
-For example, the experiment setting of \cite{carlini2019secret} can be stated as $\mathbf{x} = ``\texttt{My social security number is}"$ and $\mathbf{u} \in \{0,1,\ldots,9\}^{10}$ is the SSN number.
+For example, the experiment setting of \citet{carlini2019secret} can be stated as $\mathbf{x} = ``\texttt{My social security number is}"$ and $\mathbf{u} \in \{0,1,\ldots,9\}^{10}$ is the SSN number.

-The attack game (see \autoref{fig:data_reconstruction} for an illustration) begins by drawing a random index $k$ from a categorical distribution defined by the probability vector $\bp$ (also known to the adversary) and setting the unknown attribute $\mathbf{u} = \mathbf{u}_k$.
+The attack game (see \autoref{fig:data_reconstruction} for an illustration) begins by drawing a random index $k$ from a categorical distribution defined by the probability vector $\bp$ and setting the unknown attribute $\mathbf{u} = \mathbf{u}_k$.
 The private learner $\mathcal{M}$ then trains a model $h$ with $\mathbf{z} = \mathbf{z}_k = (\mathbf{x}, \mathbf{u}_k)$ and gives it to the adversary, who then outputs a guess $\hat{k}$ of the underlying index $k$.
-Note that both the random index $k$ and any randomness in the learning algorithm $\mathcal{M}$ are unobserved by the adversary, but the learning algorithm itself is known to the adversary.
+Note that both the random index $k$ and any randomness in the learning algorithm $\mathcal{M}$ are unobserved by the adversary, but the learning algorithm itself is known.

 \paragraph{Success metric.} We generalize the \emph{advantage} metric~\citep{yeom2018privacy} used in membership inference attack games to multiple categories.
 Here, the (Bayes) optimal guessing strategy without observing $h$ is to simply guess $\hat{k} = \argmax_m \bp_m$ with success rate $\max_m \bp_m$.
 The probability of successfully guessing $k$ upon observing $h$, \emph{i.e.}, $\mathbb{P}(\hat{k} = k)$, must be at least $\max_m \bp_m$ in order to meaningfully leverage the private information contained in $h$ about $\mathbf{u}$.
 Thus, we define advantage as the (normalized) difference between $\mathbb{P}(\hat{k} = k)$ and the \emph{baseline success rate} $p^* := \max_m \bp_m$, \emph{i.e.},